-Metro bus collision on Aurora Avenue North blocks two southbound lanes
+Southbound lanes of Aurora Avenue North reopen after Metro bus collision

-A collision on Aurora Avenue North at Dexter Way North, just south of the Ship Canal, is blocking two right southbound lanes Friday morning, according to the Seattle Department of Transportation.
+Two right southbound lanes on Aurora Avenue North at Dexter Way North, just south of the Ship Canal Bridge, have reopened after they were blocked by a collision Friday morning, according to the Seattle Department of Transportation.

-The driver-side window of a RapidRide E Line King County Metro bus was smashed after a collision with a car.
-Paramedics arrived to the scene and treated at least one person.
+A driver attempted to squeeze between a RapidRide E Line King County Metro bus and another vehicle, causing the collision.
+A tire on the bus was flattened and its driver-side window was smashed, Metro spokesperson Travis Shofner wrote in an email.

 Meanwhile, southbound traffic into Seattle on Interstate 5 is at a crawl after a semi truck crash prompted an indefinite closure of the express lanes.